 I’m 166 pounds, which when converted to kilos (divide by 2.2) I’m 75 kilos (well, 75.4545454454).
 For all you folks in the metric system already, you can skip this step.

 Next, we take your FTP number.
-Let’s just assume that 275w to make things simple (despite having 18 months of CompuTrainer data, I actually don’t have a FTP established yet since all my workouts never really went for ‘go as hard as possible for long’, so 275w is a semi-random shot in the dark).
+Let’s just assume that’s 275w to make things simple (despite having 18 months of CompuTrainer data, I actually don’t have an FTP established yet since all my workouts never really went for ‘go as hard as possible for long’, so 275w is a semi-random shot in the dark).
 Anyway…back to the calculation:

 275w / 75.45kg = 3.64 W/KG